oleksiikraievyi/Elasticsearch-Inside/README.md

 ![](https://raw.githubusercontent.com/poulfoged/elasticsearch-inside/master/logo.png) &nbsp; ![](https://ci.appveyor.com/api/projects/status/prwp3j290469ntpb/branch/master?svg=true) &nbsp; ![](http://img.shields.io/nuget/v/elasticsearch-inside.svg?style=flat)
 #Elasticsearch Inside

+*NOTE:* Elasticsearch 5.x version is on its way - had to rewrite config-system but it is coming!

 Many thanks to [DJPorv](https://github.com/DJPorv) who created the first version of this.

 This is a fully embedded version of [Elasticsearch][Elasticsearch] for integration tests.
 When the instance is created both the jvm and elasticsearch itself is extracted to a temporary location (2-3 seconds in my tests) and started (5-6 seconds in my tests).
 Once disposed everything is removed again.